-- 1. Sea ice decline leads to increasingly large regions of summertime open water; - 2.
-In autumn, freeze-up occurs over an increased ocean area, resulting in overall increased brine rejection; - 3.
-Brine rejection leads to convection, deepening the ocean mixed layer; - 4.
-Subsurface oceanic heat is entrained into the ocean mixed layer, melting more ice (perhaps at a spatial shift due to horizontal advection of the ice and ocean).
+- 1. Sea ice decline leads to increasingly large regions of summertime open water; - In autumn, freeze-up occurs over an increased ocean area, resulting in overall increased brine rejection; - Brine rejection leads to convection, deepening the ocean mixed layer; - Subsurface oceanic heat is entrained into the ocean mixed layer, melting more ice (perhaps at a spatial shift due to horizontal advection of the ice and ocean).

 These two feedback loops both suggest that sea ice decline may be associated with deepening ocean mixed layers and increased entrainment of heat from subsurface water masses.
-These positive feedbacks are inherently unstable, so that small initial discrepancies in sea ice representation may have large downstream impacts.
+These positive feedbacks are inherently unstable, so that small initial discrepancies in sea ice representation or upper-ocean heat content may have large downstream impacts.
 Thus, accurate model representation of the stratification and heat content of the upper Arctic ocean is important, both to accurately capture the current state of the ice-ocean system and to inform future projections.

-In the current work, we use output from a new atmospheric reanalysisforced ultrahigh resolution (8 km at the equator reducing to 2 km at the poles) global ocean-sea ice model along with observational data from autonomous profiling drifters to investigate the potential influence of the upper Arctic ocean on Arctic sea ice.
-Combining these two approaches allows us to leverage the model's capacity to resolve mesoscale processes, which occur at length scales of less than 10 km in the Arctic ocean, along with concurrent year-round observations from an environment that is logistically difficult to sample due to sea ice, extreme weather conditions, and its distance from deep water ports.
+In the current work, we use output from a new atmospheric reanalysis-forced ultrahigh resolution global ocean-sea ice model to investigate the potential influence of the upper Arctic ocean on Arctic sea ice.
+The model's horizontal resolution varies from 8 km at the equator to 2 km at the poles.
+As the Rossby radius in the Arctic Ocean is generally less than 10 km and as low as 1 km in the shelf seas, this model configuration allows for the resolution of mesoscale processes which are not simulated in even 0.25° models (Nurser and Bacon, 2014).
+We consider the model output along with synoptic observational data from autonomous profiling drifters.
+Combining these approaches allows us to leverage the model's capacity to resolve mesoscale processes along with concurrent year-round observations from an environment that is logistically difficult to sample due to sea ice, extreme weather conditions, and its distance from deep water ports.
 These approaches are complementary, as while the autonomous profilers provide high along-track resolution as they drift within the Arctic Ocean, the data is limited to the profiler pathways.
 Observational data is particularly limited in the Eurasian Basin, where the signal of warming Atlantic water is strongest and this water mass is closest to the surface.
-Conversely, the ultrahigh resolution model provides a complete picture of the modeled ocean circulation; however, like many other Arctic simulations (Ilicak et al., 2016; Wang et al., 2016a, 2018; Jin et al., 2018; Hordoir et al., 2022) it contains biases, including overly warm Atlantic Water and overly weak near-surface stratification.
-Thus, our goals are two-fold: first, to understand biases in the representation of upper ocean stratification and heat content in the Arctic region of this ultrahigh resolution global model, and secondly, to examine the impact of these biases on ice-ocean heat fluxes.
-While our results are inherently linked to characteristics of this particular model, accurately modeling the temperature, salinity, and dynamics of the upper Arctic Ocean is an ongoing challenge, and thus the relationships we find between these biases and ice-ocean interaction can be used to inform future modelling efforts and observational design.
+Conversely, the ultrahigh resolution model provides a complete picture of the modeled ocean circulation; however, like many other Arctic simulations (Ilicak et al., 2016; Wang et al., 2016b, 2018; Jin et al., 2018; Hordoir et al., 2022) it contains biases, including overly warm Atlantic Water and overly weak near-surface stratification.
+Thus, our goals are two-fold: first, to understand biases in the representation of upper-ocean stratification and heat content in the Arctic region of this ultrahigh resolution global model, and secondly, to examine the impact of these biases on ice-ocean heat fluxes.